ntemposd/website/content/en/docs/consulting/clio/index.md

 ## Working at Clio

-Back in the days Clio was hosted at ACEIN, the incubation center of the Athens University of Economics and Business; the place where our workshops taking place.
-ACE offers a co-working space packed with students and educational events, it's always cool to be around young entrepreneurs.
-Thanks to our work, the seed round raised enabled Clio to move in their new Athens Down-Town offices.
+Back in the days, Clio was working at ACEIN, the incubation center of the Athens University of Economics and Business, the place where our workshops took place.
+ACE offers a co-working space packed with students and educational events, and it's always cool to be around young entrepreneurs.
+Thanks to our work, the seed round raised enabled Clio to move into their new Athens Down-Town offices.